vippsas/vipps-partner/README.md

 ([integration@vipps.no](integration@vipps.no))
 as described in the checklist, with `orderId` examples from the test environment, pilot customer info, and a description of the implemented solution.

+**Please note:** If you simply send the checklist with "OK" for each item, and do not send the required information, we will have to ask you again to complete the checklist.

 Vipps Integration will verify the integration and take contact with you.